-General administration includes the Executive Office and the reception area.
+General administration includes the Executive Office and the front desk and lobby area.
 The Executive Office has the administrative responsibilities related to the management, policies, and mission of the State Bar and the Bar Foundation, including the Board of Bar Commissioners.
-The State Bar charges the Bar Foundation an administrative fee to reimburse any labor expenses and collects administrative fees from local and voluntary bars choosing to collect their dues through the licensing process.
+The State Bar is reimbursed by the Bar Foundation for any labor expenses and collects administrative fees from local and voluntary bars choosing to collect their dues through the licensing process.